 Student Health Services (SHS) helped keep students at the center of care, while the University formed a COVID task force to lead decisions for campus facilities, which was led by Public Health experts on campus.
-Over the summer, SHS worked with departments and offices to develop the Health and Safety Plan, which is updated as information becomes available and situations evolve.
+Over the summer 2020, SHS worked with departments and offices to develop the Health and Safety Plan, which continues to be updated as information becomes available and situations evolve.

-With an ongoing coordinated web presence, the Covid-19 pages assembled information about the various departments, events, and housing, as well as the overall status of campus into the COVID19 webpages.
-With the COVID Dashboard on the Arcadia website, the community can track testing and results through daily updates.
+With an ongoing coordinated web presence, the Covid-19 pages assembled information about the various departments, events, and housing, as well as the overall status of campus into the Covid-19 webpages.
+With the Covid-19 Dashboard on the Arcadia website, the community could track testing and results through daily updates.

 Student Health Services Director Theresa Smith and Assistant Savannah Bullinger at the vaccine clinic in April.